 2.4.
 In Vivo Trial

-Day oldchick (DOC) with 200 chicks were weighed for their initial body weight and placed in cages with 10 chicks per cage.
+Day oldchick (DOC) with 200 straight run chicks were weighed for their initial body weight and placed in cages with 10 chicks per cage.
 DOCs were given sugar water to anticipate stress during transportation to the research cage.
 Broiler chicken maintenance will be carried out for 35 days.
 Chickens aged 1-7 days were given commercial rations without feed additives.
 Chickens aged 8 days began to be given an adaptation period by giving 75% commercial rations and 25% basal rations.
 The provision of combined feed with different ratios between commercial and basal rations was carried out gradually.
 When the chickens were 9 days old, they would be given 50% commercial rations and 50% basal rations; at 10 days old, they would be given 25% commercial rations and 75% basal rations; and at 11 days old, the chickens would be given 100% basal rations until the age of 35 days.
 Feeding was carried out in the morning and evening.
 Drinking water is provided ad libitum.

 2.5.
 Data Collection

 Blood lipid profiles are taken when the chickens are 35 days old.
 Blood is taken through the brachial vein using a syringe.
 The blood sample used is 3 ml.
 The blood sample is then put into a vacuum tube containing ethylene diamine tetraacetate (EDTA) as an anticoagulant.
 The blood sample will then be centrifuged at 3,000 rpm for 15 minutes.
 Serum and blood plasma in the blood sample will be separated after centrifugation.
 The separated blood plasma is transferred into a tube.
 Then, the blood plasma is analyzed for cholesterol, high-density lipoprotein (HDL), and low-density lipoprotein (LDL) levels using the CHOD-PAP KIT method (16), while triglyceride levels in blood serum will be analyzed using the GPO-PAP method (17).
+Mention in detail regarding the chemicals or kits whichever used

 2.6.
 Experimental Design